FREE MENTAL HEALTH ASSESSMENT. start here

 Other SSRIs and antidepressants that may be prescribed include:

-While other antidepressants are also effective, not as much research has been done to say anything definitively.
+While other antidepressants are also effective, not as much research has been done to say anything definitively about how well they’ll work for PMDD.

-You can schedule an online evaluation through Hers’ online services to figure out if medication is the right treatment option for you.
+You can do a virtual evaluation with Hers online services to figure out if medication is the right treatment option for you.

 Lifestyle Changes

-Making a few adjustments to everyday life can have positive impacts for some:
+Making a few adjustments to everyday life can have positive impacts for some.
+Here are a few things you can try:

-• Exercise.
-Getting aerobic exercise in every day, like walking, running, swimming or biking, can improve mood and energy levels.
+• Exercising.
+Getting aerobic exercise every day, such as walking, running, swimming, or biking, can improve mood and energy levels.

-• Stress relief.
-Keeping your stress levels in check is always good for your health.
-While you may not be able to avoid it completely, keeping your main stressors in check or taking up mindfulness meditation can certainly help manage stress levels.
+• Relieving stress.
+It’s easier said than done.
+But keeping your stress levels in check is always good for your health.
+Besides exercise, mindfulness meditation and relaxation techniques can help manage stress levels.

 Psychotherapy